scottfalbo/cookie-stand/README.md

   + and a function to print the last row of added up totals
   + there is a main function that calls them all

+*August 8, 2020*
++ Styled my tables to make them readable.
++ added a method that calculates number of employees needed per hour and sent the information to a table.